bkable/ExData_Plotting1/README.md

 1. Clone this repository to your local workspace: git clone https://github.com/bkable/ExData_Plotting1.git

-2. Launch R from ExData_Plotting1 working directory, or from RStudio, set working directory to ExData_Plotting1 directory (setwd()).
+2. Launch R from (or from RStudio set working directory to) ExData_Plotting1 working directory.

 3. Run each individual plot script (plot1.R --> plot4.R) simply by sourcing it (scripts are set to run plots).